Degrees in Human Services

 Other scholarships may be available depending on your ethnic and socioeconomic background, entirely separate from your course of studies.

-Colleges Loans for Human Services Degrees
+College Loans for Human Services Degrees

 You do have to be cautious about where you get those loans, however.
 There are predatory private lenders that charge higher rates and have less generous terms.
 A good place to start instead is through the Federal Student Aid programs.
 Although the paperwork is intimidating, it’s well worth your time to apply for this type of loan before you look for private options.

-That’s because human services falls into the category of public service.
+That’s because human services fall into the category of public service.
 That can make you eligible for a terrific program that can have your loans forgiven after a certain period of time through the Public Service Loan Forgiveness program.

 Some states have similar loan forgiveness programs, so don’t forget to investigate the options in the area where you plan to work.